sureshbabukannan/SparkifyUserChrun/ReadMe.md

 SOFTWARE.

 ## Credits

-* I have heavily referenced [sparkify by drnesr](https://github.com/drnesr/Sparkify) to complete the models.

 * I have heavily referenced online documentation of pySpark, Pandas, Stackoverflow, Databrick and other techincal content online